orca-so/whirlpools-sdk-tutorial-legac/README.md

 @orca-so/whirlpool-sdk is a SDK for building a whirlpool, interacting with @solana/web3.js.
 @orca-so/whirlpools is same SDK but with @solana/kit, the next version of @solana/web3.js.

+## What are key features of @orca-so/whirlpools?

+TBD